 “Keratin treatment is not good for the health of your hair.
 It just makes your hair appear straighter and smoother, but it can be damaging.
 It has no therapeutic benefit,” says Dr Goel.

-Yes, one of the biggest concerns and side effects of keratin treatment is hair fall, especially if done frequently.
+Yes, one of the biggest concerns keratin treatment side effects is hair fall, especially if done frequently.
 That’s why it should be completely avoided in the hair fall phase and should limit its use to once a year.

 Formaldehyde is released during keratin treatment, which may cause irritation to the eyes and is a known carcinogen.
 Carcinogen is an agent with the capacity to cause cancer in humans.
 It poses a greater risk to salon professionals because of frequent exposure.